Skip to content

 Entire Welfare System

 Head Start and Child Care are two of thirteen welfare programs.
-See how they fit in the entire system on the Welfare Programs Page.
+The Welfare Programs Page shows how they fit into the entire system.

 Improper Payments and Fraud